 BLAND — Since schools closed last Thursday, March 19, the Maries County R-2 School District distributed a total of 1,542 meals and plans to distribute more throughout the 13-day …

-Superintendent Dr. Lenice Basham said on Monday said that they have moved forward with plans to distribute meals during the remainder of the week on March 19, so students who depend on meals would still receive them.
-The three pickup locations distributed 181 meals in Belle, 63 meals in Bland and 13 meals in Vichy — a total of 257 breakfasts and lunches a day — 1,542 for the three day week.
+Superintendent Dr. Lenice Basham said on Monday that they have moved forward with plans to distribute the remainder of the week's meals on March 19, so students who depend on meals would still receive them.
+The three pickup locations distributed 181 meals in Belle, 63 meals in Bland and 13 meals in Vichy — a total of 257 breakfasts and lunches per day — 1,542 for the three-day week.

 This week they continued Tuesday (March 24) with an evening pickup at the Belle location and from 10:30 to 11:30 a.m. on Wednesday (March 25) at Bland, Vichy and Belle pickup locations.
 Pickups next week, March 30 and 31, will also be on Tuesday night and Wednesday morning.

 “That way if we have parents who can’t get there because they are working, they can pick it up in the evening,” Basham said.
 “Ages one through 18-years-old can do it — so even if they don’t have school-aged children, if they have a one-year-old to five-year-old who is not in school yet, they can still do a pickup.”

 Basham said they are hoping the age allowance will help the students in pre-school and Head Start, as well as anyone in the community who has little ones.

 “(Meal Distributions) will be weekly until we are back in school,” Basham said on Monday, March 23.

 Students are scheduled to be back in school on April 7, as Belle district operates on a four-day workweek.